bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Message Board/Resources/Bugs.md

 Bug 7: Not popping view controller after sending a new message in the message thread

 ---> Added pop navigation controller in main dispatch queue in the closure for creating a new message in thread

+Bug 8: There is no way to start a new message thread

+---> Add bar button item to the MessageThreadsTableViewController and implement the create messageThread method in MessageThreadController
+--> this is a loaded one, come back to it.. need to make a new VC for adding a thread and then implement functionality

+Bug 9: MessageThreadsTableView is loading duplicates of the thread every time the table view is reloaded.

+---> probably calling the fetch method in a view will appear.... it is, so need to implement a fix.
+Change to view did load and then add a property observer to refetch the data only if the upstream data is set/changed